Resources

 TULSA

 Amplify: Youth Health Collective provides leadership in Tulsa County and the metro area for advancing youth sexual health and well-being through education, collaboration, and advocacy.
 Its work and partnerships focus on a vision of informed youth, equitable access, and vibrant communities.
 For Tulsa County Teen Birth Facts-at-a-Glance, click here.
-For a Tulsa County teen birth factsheet, click here
+For a Tulsa County teen birth factsheet, click here.
+For Amplify Tulsa’s story of its decade of success, click here.

 Take Control Initiative empowers young women with the choice of when to have children through education, outreach and clinical services for long acting reversible contraception (LARC).
 Clinical services are provided free for women of reproductive age who meet qualifying criteria.